This is the biggest misconception about the Mueller investigation. Don't fall for it.

 Here’s the thing about special counsel Robert Mueller’s investigation into Russian election interference and Trump’s possible involvement: When it’s all over, don’t expect a tell-all public report.
 In fact, years of interviews, subpoenas, and a trail of documents could remain hidden forever.
 Is this a case of even more obfuscation?
-No, explains DC bureau chief David Corn, in the latest episode of the Mother Jones Podcast, out Wednesday morning.
+No, explains DC bureau chief David Corn in the latest episode of the Mother Jones Podcast, out Wednesday morning.
 That’s simply how these things work.

 “I think this is one of the biggest misconceptions of the Mueller investigation,” Corn says.
 “I hear again and again, ‘Well, when is the Mueller report going to come out?
 And when that comes out won’t that reveal everything?’
 And the answer is, there may not really be a Mueller report.
 And whatever comes out may not answer everything.”